bierproductie/management/project_proposal/project_proposal.md

 ### Objectives
-The group wants to host the REST API and Website on a Linux based webserver on a fully-qualified domain name using the container technology Docker which should be configured via Docker Compose.
-Futhermore the group aims to setup a continous integration pipeline for development and continous delivery via Watchtower.
+The group wants to host the REST API and Website on a Linux based server on a fully-qualified domain name using the container technology Docker which should be configured via Docker Compose.
+Furthermore the group aims to setup a continuous integration pipeline for development and continuous delivery via Watchtower.